Last Updated: 2007-08-31 13:18:24 UTC

-A good example of a blacklist gone bad is the still unresolved issues with APEWS and the senseless fallout their practices have caused:
+A good example of a blocklist gone bad is the still unresolved issues with APEWS and the senseless fallout their practices have caused:

 There are a number of high-quality feeds out there providing granular (and fresh) blocking or alerting capability and there are times where such filters may prove to be highly appropriate and useful.
 We see IP addresses and entire netblocks never leaving the Top 10 offender lists for things like command and control, call-homes, and malware download sites.